Aafi04/Customer-Churn-Prediction/README.md

 ## 👨‍💻 Author

-**ML Intern Assessment Project**
+**Mohd Aafi**
-_January 2026_
+_12th January 2026_

 ---

 ## 📜 License

-This project is for educational purposes as part of the Machine Learning Intern Assessment.
+This project is for educational purposes as part of the Machine Learning Case Study.

 ---

-## 🙏 Acknowledgments
+## 🙏 References

 - Scikit-learn documentation
 - XGBoost documentation